Shawn0603/online-ordering-system/README.md

 # Online Food Ordering System

 A full-stack food ordering platform that supports guest browsing and ordering, user registration and login, order history tracking, and merchant-side dish management.
 Designed to simulate a real-world restaurant workflow with role-based access and staged order processing.

 ---

 ## Features
+This system features a three-level role-based permission structure, each offering unique capabilities and access:

 ### User Roles
 - **Guest**: Browse menu and place orders without login